 Hello, and welcome to my homepage!

-I am a computational materials scientist, currently working with Prof. Conrard Feugmo at the Feugmo research group in the department of Chemistry at University of Waterloo as a postdoc.
-Here, we are trying to modify phase field crystal models by incorporating three-point correlation functions for complex crystal structures in order to study defect interactions in complex concentrated alloys and diffusion of Lithium ions through graphite electrodes in a Lithium-ion battery.
-In addition, we are also trying to come up with a phase field model for corrosion of metallic systems in molten salts, with material parameters informed by atomistic simulations.
+Prior to this, I did a postdoc with Prof. Conrard Feugmo at the Feugmo research group in the department of Chemistry at University of Waterloo.
+Here, we tried to modify a phase field crystal model by incorporating three-point correlation functions for complex crystal structures in order to study defect interactions in complex concentrated alloys.

 Before coming to Canada, I completed my PhD from the department of Metallurgical Engineering and Materials Science at Indian Institute of Technology Bombay, with Prof. M P Gururajan and Prof. Prita Pant.
 My PhD thesis focused on the study of the effect of dislocations on phase transformation phenomena using phase field simulations.
 Essentially, we study the effect of elastic interaction between dislocations and the solutes in a two-phase system leading to interesting phase transformation phenomena.